 Now viewing that above table you might be asking yourself a few questions.
 Why not more beta alanine and creatine?
 We don’t have more in our Pre-Workout because it needs to be taken daily to have maximum results (which are observed in the research), and this is why we have a product called Performance Blend, which you take twice daily.
 Then after the ‘loading phase’ you can just take a single serving per day on rest days, replaced by a serving of our pre-workout on training days.
 It’s got roughly half of the loading dose because it’s only half of the picture, and a full maintenance dose for when you need it – simple and effective!

 Most companies throw in a high dose of caffeine.
-This is partly because caffeine is a known ergogenic but, in our opinion at least, it’s usually because putting 250mg of caffeine in something will make you feel like the product as a whole is working – even if nothing else in it serves a purpose (kinda like putting a token 1g of beta alanine in a pre-workout, it’s not doing anything significant at all).
-Now 250mg of caffeine is great if you need that much, but for many it’s too much for their weight, the time of day, or overall sensitivity.
-So we created Awesome Caffeine tabs to sit alongside our Awesome Pre-Workout; allowing you to dose caffeine exactly how you want, for maximum effect, for you
+This is partly because caffeine is a known ergogenic but, in our opinion at least, it’s usually because putting 250-400mg of caffeine in something will make you feel like the product as a whole is working – even if nothing else in it serves a purpose (kinda like putting a token 1g of beta alanine in a pre-workout, it’s not doing anything significant at all but it’ll certainly make you tingle!).
+Now 250-400mg of caffeine is great if you need that much, but for many it’s too much for their weight, the time of day, or overall sensitivity.
+Because of this we created Awesome Caffeine tabs to sit alongside our Awesome Pre-Workout; allowing you to dose caffeine exactly how you want, for maximum effect, for you.

 For example, if you train in the evening after a 250mg dose of caffeine from one of these drinks the chances of you getting a restful night’s sleep afterwards are greatly reduced, and how big a problem is a lack of sleep, or high quality sleep for a lot of people?